jbrooks98/cash_back_program/README.md

 ```

 A SQLite database is initially created called `accrual_payments.db` to store.
-You can peform some basic table and data actions using the database api functions in the directory db_layer if you want to change the default data.
+You can perform some basic table and data actions using the database api
+functions in the directory db_layer if you want to change the default data.

 Configurations can be made in `accrual_conf.py`..